 Ultimately, your goal is to identify what is most important to your audience and share content around those topics.
 What are their most burning questions?
 What do they need to know about your product, company, and industry?
 What kind of content will help them to complete their goals?
-Measuring content engagement rates across platforms provides you with the clearest picture of whether or not you are doing a good job of these things.
+Measuring content engagement rates across platforms provides you with the most precise picture of whether or not you are doing an excellent job of these things.

 Metric #5: Message Response Rate

 A low message response rate can be a sign that you need to re-work your style for opening conversations with prospects.
-Or maybe you should evaluate how much time you invest into building familiarity with a prospect before reaching out via message.
-Or maybe it’s the timing when you send them messages?
+Or maybe you should evaluate how much time you invest in building familiarity with an opportunity before reaching out via message.
+Or perhaps it’s the timing when you send them messages?

-Lots of ways to address and tweak this particular metric, but the message response rate is critical for determining whether or not you are doing a good job of warming the prospects before you engage with them.
+Lots of ways to address and tweak this particular metric, but the message response rate is critical for determining whether or not you are doing an excellent job of warming the prospects before you engage with them.
 While some social selling strategies do involve cold email or messaging, most start with a question rather than a hard-sell.

 Metric #6: Follower Engagement Rate

 When the people that follow you (aka your prospects) engage with the content you share, you are in the process of building relationships.
 That’s the basis of all social selling initiatives — genuine relationships.
-Follower engagement rate may be the single most important metric on this list for that reason alone.
+The follower engagement rate may be the most critical metric on this list for that reason alone.

 Metric #7: Prospect Referrals

 More than 80% of consumers purchase products based on the recommendation of someone they know.
 In many ways, the referral network of a social seller is their strongest asset.
-It enables them to continuously drum up business and scale their selling efforts.
-Using the referrals you generate as a metric can be telling of your success in building relationships with prospects and earning trust.
+It enables them to drum up business and scale their selling efforts continuously.
+Using the referrals, you generate as a metric can be telling of your success in building relationships with prospects and earning trust.
 Simply put: people refer others to people they trust.

 Metric #8: Link Clicks

 Link clicks is a metric that is effective when examining your strategies for outreach.
-It’s particularly effective for cold outreach initiatives but also helps you evaluate how your prospects are connecting with content during the relationship building phase.
+It’s particularly useful for cold outreach initiatives but also helps you evaluate how your prospects are connecting with content during the relationship-building phase.

-When you share a link to a relevant and valuable piece of content, you want your audience to click on it.
-Many of them won’t.
+When you share a link to an essential and valuable piece of content, you want your audience to click on it.
+Many of your followers won’t.
 Knowing the percentage of prospects that click your links can tell you a lot about how you come across in the messages leading up to the link delivery.